isabella232/win32-pr.es-es/desktop-src/DevNotes/ipstore-writeaccessruleset.md

 ## <a name="return-value"></a>Valor devuelto

-Siempre se producirá un error en las llamadas a este método.
+Las llamadas a este método siempre producirán un error.

 ## <a name="requirements"></a>Requisitos